binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 #### Private Key Abuse

-Below are some of the ways I have see private keys mishandled.
+Below are some of the ways I have seen private keys mishandled.

 ##### SSH {#cloud-identify-risks-storage-of-secrets-private-key-abuse-ssh}